3mdeb/conferences/unveiling-openbmc.md

   - Secure Boot (RoT for the whole server)
   - flash monitoring and protection
   - attestation of firmware and hardware components
-* ARM SoC capable of runing Linux
+* ARM SoC capable of running Linux

 * BMC stands for Baseboard Management Controller and is a critical component in server management.